sofa-framework/doc/plugins/usual-plugins/sofadistancegrid/distancegridforcefield.md

 <!-- generate_doc -->
 # DistanceGridForceField

-Force applied by a distancegrid toward the exterior, the interior, or the surface
+Force applied by a distancegrid toward the exterior, the interior, or the surface.

 ## Vec3d